MaheenH/SENG550FinalProject/README.md

-# Fall 2024 SENG550 Final Project
+# Fall 2024 SENG 550 Final Project

 This is a repository for the SENG 550 Final Project, completed by: